swiftlang/swift-evolution/proposals/0000-array-uninitialized-initializer.md

-Removing the `throws` capability from the closure would solve this problem and simplify the new APIs' semantics, but would be inconsistent with the other APIs in this space and would make them unsuitable to use as building blocks for higher-level operations like `stablyPartitioned(by:)`.
+Removing the `throws` capability from the closure would solve this problem and simplify the new APIs' semantics, but would be inconsistent with the other APIs in this space and would make them more difficult to use as building blocks for higher-level operations like `stablyPartitioned(by:)`.

 ### Creating an array from a buffer